rojoyin/chat-room-project/README.md

 ```
 foo@bar:~$  docker-compose run --rm app sh -c "python manage.py migrate"
 ```
-this will apply the migrations contained in the project, generating the tables and schemas as defined.
+This will apply the migrations contained in the project, generating the tables and schemas as defined.

   4. To be able to login, please go [here](http://localhost:8000/login/) and you can signup [here](http://localhost:8000/signup/).
 Mind the specifications of password and user creation.
   5. Once you login, you will be redirected to the defatult chatroom.

+## ToDo
+  - Implement the chat services using [channels](https://channels.readthedocs.io)
+  - Add support for CRUD operations on chat rooms, so multiple chat rooms could be managed.
+  - Improve price request handling in such a way request reprocess is avoided by marking the corresponding flag accordingly